rverton/pgjobs/README.md

 non-blocking and independent queue.
 The technique is described [here](https://robinverton.de/blog/queueing-with-postgresql-and-go) and [here](https://www.crunchydata.com/blog/message-queuing-using-native-postgresql).

+* Performat: Non-blocking queue mechanism
+* Robust: Jobs will be 'freed' again when a worker crashes
+* Failed jobs will be retried until `MAX_RETRIES`, current attempt is passed as argument
+* Support for multiple queues

 ## Example usage

 A complete, runnable examples can be found under `./example/`.